wp-plugins/theme-blvd-image-sizes/readme.txt

 }
 add_filter( 'themeblvd_image_sizes', 'my_image_sizes' );`

 *Note: To see all current image sizes of the theme you're using simply look in the first function in functions.php of the theme you're using.
 This function will be named {theme_name}_setup.
-Remember that while it may be tempting, never make any changes directly to theme files and always make your customizations from a child theme plugin.*
+Remember that while it may be tempting, never make any changes directly to theme files and always make your customizations from a child theme or plugin.*

 = Warning! =